-Amelia H. Kuitert Memorial Scholarship: This is limited to full-time students majoring in the sciences and the amount varies.
+Amelia H. Kuitert Memorial Scholarship: This \$500 scholarship is limited to full-time students majoring in the sciences.

 ASH Housing Fund: This is available to help eligible students with housing costs.
 Awards range from \$100-\$300 per month depending on student need and availability of funds.